tomfyfe85/CV/README.md

 A passionate Frontend software developer with an eye for what looks good.
 Drummer and pizza blogger the rest of the time!

 I'm a former professional musician who found coding while times got tough during the pandmeic.
 Before I was into music, I was spent most of my time with computers and particualry enjoyed anything problem solving based, I also loved space and still do!
 But along side this I grew up in a creative house hold, so art and design were a big part of my up bringing.
-During my time at the Makers academy I found that these two things could benefit one another.
-I really enjoyed Frontend development and how thing look and feel to use.
+During my time at the Makers academy I found that these two interests could benefit one another.
+I really enjoyed Frontend development and how things look and feel to use.
 It matters to me, I and would love opertunity to development these skills further more about making things look amazing and feel great!

  I would love to be part of be part of a company with a passion for design and creating new and intuiative user interfaces.